A new class of maximal partial spreads in PG(4,q): Computer search of -added maximal partial line spreads in , a prime

 In addition to this we remark that the program never gives results against the theory.
-In particular, in the case $\mathrm{PG}(4,2)$, for which there is a complete cha\-ra\-cte\-rization of the Mps, the program constructs two $q$-added Mps of size 7 and 9, one Mps of size 9 and one partial spread of size 8, which is not a Mps, according to the above characterization which asserts that in $\mathrm{PG}(4,2)$ the only cardinalities are 5, 7 and 9.
+In particular, in the case $\mathrm{PG}(4, 2)$, for which there is a complete characterization of the MPS, the program constructs MPS of size 7 and 9, according to the above characterization which asserts that in $\mathrm{PG}(4, 2)$ the only cardinalities for the MPS are 5, 7 and 9.